Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Adapting TimeChat and VTGLLM to Work with MeCo

-In main text Table.3b, we show the results of plugging MeCo in the TimeChat \cite{ren2024timechat} and VTGLLM \cite{guo2024trace} models.
-TimeChat and VTGLLM share the same architecture, with a ViT-G/14 from EVA-CLIP \cite{fang2023eva} as the visual encoder, a pre-trained Q-Former \cite{li2023blip} as the visual resampler and a base LLM initialized from the pre-trained VideoLLaMa \cite{zhang2023video}, except that TimeChat applies a sliding video Q-Former to compress the number of visual tokens into 96 but VTGLLM applies a slot-based visual compressor to obtain 256 tokens, both using 96 as the maximum number of sampled frames.
+In \cref{tab:loc_strategy}, we show the results of integrating MeCo into the TimeChat \citep{ren2024timechat} and VTGLLM \citep{guo2025trace} models.
+TimeChat and VTGLLM share the same architecture, with a ViT-G/14 from EVA-CLIP \citep{fang2023eva} as the visual encoder, a pre-trained Q-Former \citep{li2023blip} as the visual resampler, and VideoLLaMa \citep{zhang2023video} as the base video LLM.
+The key difference is that TimeChat applies a sliding video Q-Former to compress the visual tokens to 96, while VTGLLM applies a slot-based visual compressor to obtain 256 tokens.
+Both use 96 as the maximum number of sampled frames.

-To plug MeCo into the architecture, we directly modify the video Q-Former in TimeChat to a standard image Q-Former, which resamples 32 tokens into 1 token per frame.
-Moreover, we apply the bi-directional self-attention for the visual token parts, following \cite{liu2024bench}.
+To integrate MeCo into this architecture, we modify the video Q-Former in TimeChat to a standard image Q-Former, which resamples 32 tokens to 1 token per frame.
+Additionally, we apply bidirectional self-attention to the visual token components, following \citep{liu2024bench}.
 Other components remain unchanged.
-We then train TimeChat, VTGLLM, MeCo (adapted) on E.T.Instruct with the same hyperparameters following \cite{ren2024timechat}, except that LoRA $r$ and $\alpha$ are both changed into 128.
+We then train TimeChat, VTGLLM, and MeCo (adapted) on E.T.Instruct using the same hyperparameters as in \citep{ren2024timechat}.